Kidnapping of Selsela Alikhil

 Selsela Alikhil (سلسله عليخېل), also spelled Silsila Alikhel, is the daughter of an Afghan envoy, Najibullah Alikhil.
 She was kidnapped on 16 July 2021 at 1.45pm in Islamabad, Pakistan, where her father was serving as the ambassador of Afghanistan.

 Silsila lost consciousness as she was beaten by an attacker who forcefully entered her taxi on her way home, and upon regaining consciousness, she found that her hands and legs had been tied.
 She was retrieved around 7pm near F-9 Park, Islamabad.
-Her medical report showed that she had some swelling in her brain due to blows to her head and she had torture marks on her body.
+After she was rescued from the kidnappers’ captivity, Ms Alikhil was under medical care at the hospital, which began an investigation and security for Afghan diplomats medical report showed that she had some swelling in her brain due to blows to her head and she had torture marks on her body.

 Reactions

 Pakistani government

 On 17 July, the Pakistani Foreign Ministry confirmed that Selsela Alikhil had been assaulted and said the government was trying to apprehend the culprits, but in an about-turn on 18 July, the Pakistani interior minister, Sheikh Rasheed Ahmad, claimed that she was not kidnapped at all but that it was a conspiracy against Pakistan by the Indian intelligence agency.
 This allegation was strongly rejected by the Afghan Foreign Ministry, while the Indian Ministry of External Affairs described Pakistan's denial of the kidnapping as "stooping to a new low."